CSUA/CSUA-Constitution/Constitution.markdown

 * Execute mandates reflecting organization policy as determined by the organization’s active members and its elected officers in General and Politburo meetings;
 * Represent the CSUA in its duties as the undergraduate computer science students’ representative body;
 * Maintain contact and communication with the University, its faculty members responsible for teaching computer science, and any other relevant organization;
+* Maintain the CSUA’s website;
+* Publicize CSUA services to the general student body;
+* Promote recruitment of new members;
 * Delegate duties and responsibility, subject to the President's discretion, to responsible individuals;
 * Designate titles and/or form committees as necessary to discharge or delegate duties or responsibilities;
 * Have any other duties and/or responsibilities set forth in this Constitution.